What is Lean in manufacturing? Complete guide for 2024

 • It makes processes more efficient and productive which results in a high-quality output from the processes.

-• With pull system implementation it helps organizations on saving time and money which is unnecessarily spent on non-value-added tasks.
+• With pull system implementation it helps organizations save time and money which is unnecessarily spent on non-value-added tasks.

 • Its implementation not only improves customer satisfaction but also improves employee morale.